Annette writes for Savoring Home, a lifestyle blog about home, family, and faith. She lives in Florida with her husband and two torties.

 What Is Lactose Intolerance?

-Perimenopause, a medical term for the menopausal transition, brings obvious and subtle changes to your body.
-Some of these changes are expected: Mood swings, irregular menstrual periods, hot flashes, night sweats, insomnia, and low libido are common perimenopause symptoms.
+Perimenopause (a medical term for the menopausal transition) brings both obvious and subtle changes to your body.
+Some of these changes are expected: mood swings, irregular menstrual periods, hot flashes, night sweats, insomnia, and low libido are common perimenopause symptoms.

 If you are intolerant to lactose, your body cannot fully digest the milk sugar (lactose) in dairy products.
 Lactose intolerance seems to be a growing trend for women in perimenopause.
 Shifting hormone levels play a role in this condition.
 Dietary changes, such as eating more vegetables and complex carbohydrates, may also contribute to the problem.